davidmerfield/Tuuune/notes/spec.md

 ALL ABOUT THAT AVENIR CONDENSED, MUSEO SANS CONDENSED IF NOT?
 WHAT ABOUT FUTURA BOLD ITALIC FOR THAT HIPSTER SUPREME VIBE

-# Getting the rights songs
+# How to get the right songs

 ## Youtube